 Chair, Roundtable on Port Investment and Container Shipping for the International Transport Forum and the Government of Chile.
 See the menu under Clients and Projects for more information and to download the report.

 Member, TRB Peer Review Panel, of the Panama Canal Expansion Study, for the U.S. Department of Transportation Maritime Administration, 2012-2013.
-Two reports, the Phase 1 released November 25, 2013.
-Release date of the second remains unknown but was originally scheduled for 2014.
+The Phase 1 report was released November 25, 2013.

 Chair, Ad-Hoc Expert Meeting on Assessing Port Performance at United Nations Conference on Trade and Development, Geneva, Switzerland, December 12, 2012.